AFLplusplus/LibAFL/CONTRIBUTING.md

 - run `cargo build --no-default-features` to check for `no_std` compatibility (and possibly add `#[cfg(feature = "std")]`) to hide parts of your code.
 - Please add and describe your changes to MIGRATION.md if you change the APIs.

+You can also run ./scripts/precommit.sh to execute checks that will be performed on a PR.

 Some of the parts in this list may be hard, don't be afraid to open a PR if you cannot fix them by yourself, so we can help.

 ### Pre-commit Hooks